Man tries to kidnap 2-year-old boy in stroller in Brooklyn: police

 The 32-year-old mom was pushing her son in a stroller near Prospect Park when Mathew Waly, 27, walked up and allegedly grabbed the stroller around 9 p.m.

-“Give me your baby,” he said according to police.
+“Give me your baby,” he said multiple times, according to police.

-The baby’s father who was nearby ran toward his family and Ealy when he saw what was happening, police said.
-Ealy fled the scene and was arrested less than an hour later.
+The baby’s father who was nearby ran toward his family and Waly when he saw what was happening, police said.
+Waly fled the scene and was arrested less than an hour later.

 He was charged with attempted kidnapping and acting in a manner injurious to a child.